LSU vs. Florida State: Odds, spread, over/under - September 3

 LSU vs. Florida State: Odds, spread, over/under and other Vegas lines - September 3

-The No. 5 LSU Tigers (0-0) meet the No. 8 Florida State Seminoles (0-0) at Camping World Stadium in Orlando, Florida on September 3, 2023, starting at 7:30 PM ET, airing on ABC.
+The No. 5 LSU Tigers (0-0) take on the No. 8 Florida State Seminoles (0-0) at Camping World Stadium in Orlando, Florida on September 3, 2023, starting at 7:30 PM ET, airing on ABC.
 The Tigers are favored by 2.5 points in the matchup.
-The over/under is 56.5 in the outing.
+The over/under in this contest is 56.5 points.

-You will take a look at odds, spreads, over/unders and more across multiple sportsbooks for the LSU vs. Florida State matchup in this article.
+In this article, you can take a look at the spread and odds across multiple sportsbooks for the LSU vs. Florida State matchup.

 LSU vs. Florida State Game Info